home-assistant/developers.home-assistant/docs/core/entity/weather.md

 | wind_bearing | float or string | `None` | The current wind bearing in azimuth angle (degrees) or 1-3 letter cardinal direction.
 | forecast | array | `None` | Daily or Hourly forecast data.

-Properties have to follow the units defined in the `unit_system`.
+Properties have to follow the units mentioned on the respective unit of measurement in the table.

 ### Forecast